-7.3.1 Project progress reports
+7.3.2 Project progress reports

-Project progress reports help demonstrate the results of investments in research infrastructure at Canadian institutions by looking at a number of indicators: the attraction and retention of researchers; training of highly qualified personnel; research productivity; partnerships and collaborations; and social and economic benefits.
-The reports also provide information on issues such as the implementation status of the infrastructure projects, operation and maintenance, and the useful life of the infrastructure.
+The project progress report helps demonstrate the results of CFI investments in the institution's research infrastructure by looking at a number of indicators: attraction and retention of researchers; training of highly qualified personnel; research productivity; partnerships and collaborations; and social and economic benefits.
+The report also provides information on issues such as operation and maintenance and the useful life of the infrastructure.